 When you brew, if you measure out your beans by volume (like with a scoop), the light roast will produce a more caffeinated coffee.
 However, if you measure by weight, then the darker roast brewed coffee will have more caffeine.
 If you're scratching your head right now, don't worry, this puzzle had me confused for a while as well.

 Look at it this way: One cup of coffee that is roasted on a light profile is going to have more caffeine than one cup roasted darker, because the lighter the roast, the heavier and denser the beans.
 Though the volume is the same, the light roast will have more mass.

 If you measure out 20 grams of each roast (dark and light), it will have more caffeine because it has more volume.
 Both weigh the same, but since darker roasted beans are less dense, you will have more of them.

 Type of Beverage

-It may seem obvious that espresso has more caffeine than a standard 8 oz. cup of drip coffee, but it actually doesn’t.
+It may seem that espresso has higher amounts of caffeine than a standard 8 oz. cup of drip coffee, but it actually doesn't (3).

 THE VERDICT - What Type of Coffee Has the Most Caffeine?

 So which coffee has the most caffeine?
 Well, that depends, there are a few option.
 These highly caffeinated beans have been engineered to have high amounts of caffeine.
 Just be sure you're aware of a safe amount of caffeine intake before consuming coffee like this.
 The health benefits of coffee can be great in moderation.